rng-guy/NFSMWBartender/README.md

 The "Basic" feature set **lets you change** (per Heat level)
 * at what time interval you gain passive bounty,
+* whether the cops can start non-player pursuits,
 * the maximum combo-bounty multiplier for destroying cops quickly,
 * how quickly and below what distance from cops the red "BUSTED" bar fills,
 * how quickly the green "EVADE" bar fills once all cops have lost sight of you,
 * whether player-damaged cop vehicles are destroyed instantly if flipped over,
 * when exactly (if at all) cop vehicles are destroyed regardless of damage if flipped over,
 * when exactly (if at all) racer vehicles are reset if flipped over,
+* which pursuit jurisdiction dispatch announces over radio after a Heat transition,
-* which of the enabled ground supports the cops may request in non-player pursuits,
+* which of the enabled ground supports the cops can request in non-player pursuits,
 * the internal cooldown between non-Strategy roadblock requests,
 * the internal cooldown between Heavy / LeaderStrategy requests,
-* at what distance from racers roadblocks may spawn,
+* at what distance from racers roadblocks can spawn,
-* under which conditions and to what extent (if at all) roadblock vehicles may join pursuits,
+* under which conditions and to what extent (if at all) roadblock vehicles can join pursuits,
 * whether roadblock vehicles react to racers entering "COOLDOWN" mode and / or hitting spikes,
 * whether HeavyStrategy 3 requests interact with roadblock requests and spawns,
 * which vehicles spawn in place of the ramming SUVs through HeavyStrategy 3,